AI4Bharat/CTQScorer/README.md

 Refer the script `generate_ctqscorer_train_data.sh` for generating training data for all languages.

 ### 3.2 Cummulating translation scores and features
-In the above script, we obtained Y part of the dataset.
+In the above script, we obtained the Y part of the dataset.
 Using the command for computing Example Features quality, we can obtain the X part for the devset.
-Run the below command to combine both X and Y and obtain training data:
+Run the command below to combine both X and Y and obtain training data:
 ```
 python cummulate_features.py \
 --train_src {train_src} \